 Project Name: ProJeunes (Preventing Child, Early, and Forced Marriage in Benin)

 Location: Benin (Africa)

-Main objective: ProJeunes aims to promote adolescent sexual and reproductive health (SRHR) and adolescent/youth rights in Benin, including the reduction of child, early and forced marriage (CEFM).
+Main objective: ProJeunes aimed to promote adolescent sexual and reproductive health (SRHR) and adolescent/youth rights in Benin, including the reduction of child, early and forced marriage (CEFM).

 Background: Like many countries in sub-Saharan Africa, Benin has a young population, with 48% of the population under 15 years old.
 These young people, particularly adolescent girls, face significant challenges related to sexual and reproductive health.
 Thirty-seven percent of women are married before the age of 18 and 20% of 15-19-year-old girls have given birth at least once.

-YCSRR’s Role: The YCSRR is one of the co-leads of the project.
-The organization works to empower benenise youths in relations to their sexual and reproductive health and rights in Benin through capacity strengthening, awareness building, and advocacy.
+YCSRR’s Role: The YCSRR was one of the co-leads of the project.
+The organization worked to empower benenise youths in relations to their sexual and reproductive health and rights in Benin through capacity strengthening, awareness building, and advocacy.